 - 4 garlic cloves finely chopped

-- Take the steak out of the fridge 30 minutes prior to cooking.
+- Take the steak out of the fridge 30 minutes prior to grilling.

-- Set up BBQ for direct searing, at temps of around 600°F or above.
+- Set up BBQ for direct searing, at high heat temps of around 600°F or above.

 - Oil the hot griddle.

-- Place the steak on the hot part of the griddle, keeping the fillet to the cooler or outer edge.
+- Place the steak on the hot part of the griddle, keeping the filet to the cooler or outer edge.

-- Flip the steak every minute, checking the internal temp with an instant read thermometer.
+- Flip the steak every minute, checking the internal temperature with an instant read thermometer.

-- Once the internal temp reaches 141°F, remove the steak from the heat.
+- Once the internal temperature reaches 141°F, remove the steak from the heat.

-- Apply a slice of compound butter to the top of the steak while it rests for 5 minutes.
+- Apply a slice of compound butter to the top of the steak and let rest for 5 minutes.

 - After 5 minutes, the steaks internal temp should be a perfect 145°F medium.